 Dress like a local

-Brazilians are known for their itsy-bitsy swimwear with men usually wearing tight, small trunks – known as sungas – and women in the infamous thong-style bikinis.
+Brazil is known for its popular itsy-bitsy swimwear with men usually wearing tight, small trunks – known as sungas – and women in traditional thong-style bikinis.
 Being in Rio offers a great opportunity to try local styles and customs, so why not dare to bear?
 The beaches are open and friendly with all types of body shapes and sizes.
 Whatever you decide to wear, there is no judgment – confidence is the main accessory on Rio’s beaches, so wear what you feel most comfortable in.

 Eat beach food

-The beach vendors spend all day, every day walking up and down the shores selling their goods, which are mostly snack options and a great way to satisfy an appetite without leaving the beach.
+The beach vendors spend all day, every day walking up and down the shores selling their goods, which are mostly snack options that provide a great way to satisfy an appetite without leaving the beach.
 Try the acai with granola and banana or strawberry for a healthy, refreshing snack.
 The pastels and mini pies of prawns, cheese, and dried meat are more substantial offerings, while the grilled cheese sticks may not fill you up but are delicious.
-The long skewers of grilled prawns are mostly targeted at the holiday-makers – it’s rare to see a local eating them as they tend to be wary of how long these prawns have been out in the sun.
+The long skewers of grilled prawns are mostly targeted at the holiday-makers –since locals more often try to cautiously gauge how long these prawns have been out in the sun.
 Globo biscuits are like potato chips made with cassava flour and are a beloved Brazilian snack.
 The taste is unusual with few comparatives, yet they are incredibly moreish.

 Get some shade

 The whole length of the beach is dotted with small stalls that rent out umbrellas and chairs.
-As soon as you step on the beach, you will be offered one.
-If you decide to get one, it’s usually between R$5 and R$10 for each item and you can keep them for the whole day.
-All the stalls sell drinks such as water, beers and caipirinhas, and can be ordered and placed on your tab which is only paid when you leave the beach.
+As soon as you step on the beach, you’ll most likely be offered one.
+If you decide to get one, it’s usually between R$5 and R$10 ($1.20 and $2.40) for each item and you can keep them for the whole day.
+All the stalls sell drinks such as water, beer and caipirinhas, and can be ordered and placed on your tab, which is only paid when you leave the beach.
 Most stalls accept credit and debit cards now, although it’s best to double check.

 Take trash home